What are Medicare Supplements (Medigap)?

 In all but three states, Medicare supplements are standardized into 10 lettered Medigap plans (A, B, C, D, F, G, K, L, M, and N).
 Each lettered plan, regardless of which insurance carrier offers it, has the exact same benefits.
 So if you buy a Plan F policy from AARP, for example, it will have all of the same features, benefits, and coverages as a Plan F policy from Aetna, Blue Cross Blue Shield, etc.

 The only difference Medicare supplement insurance companies can make to their policies is the monthly A premium is an amount that an insurance policyholder must pay for coverage.
 Premiums are typically paid on a monthly basis.
 In the federal Medicare program, there are four different types of premiums. ..., how they calculate the monthly premium, and the premium increases.

 Also, because supplemental Medicare insurance is not health insurance (it is a form of indemnity insurance), insurance carriers are not obligated to sell a policy.
-The only obligation to sell a policy is when a Medicare beneficiary has a Guaranteed-issue is a right granted to Medicare beneficiaries and applies to Medicare Supplement insurance (aka, Medigap plans).
+The only obligation to sell a policy is when a Medicare A person who has health care insurance through the Medicare or Medicaid programs.... has a Guaranteed-issue is a right granted to Medicare beneficiaries and applies to Medicare Supplement insurance (aka, Medigap plans).
 All states and the federal government enforce this essential right, which protects Medicare beneficiaries from medical underwriting...., which, for most people, only happens when they turn age 65.